JBoothUA/MatrixTerminal/README.md

 # Installation
 1. Install Chocolatey: https://chocolatey.org/install
-2. From a Command Line run "Choco Install ConsoleZ"
+2. From a Command Line run

+    Choco Install ConsoleZ

 <ol>
   <li>Pull down the config files from this repo and move to -> C:\Users\{user}\AppData\Roaming\Console</li>
   <li>Open the settings and snippets xml files and make adjustments based on your folder structure, etc</li>